abrichr/coding-challenge/README.md

 # Portfolio Rebalancer

-A simple Portfolio rebalancer module, featuring:
+A simple portfolio rebalancer module, featuring:

 * Support for fractional shares
 * Thorough parameter validation on all public methods
 * Dependency management (Gradle)
 * Logging (log4j)

-Portfolios consists of one or more Investments, which are read from a CSV file and instantiated by PortfolioRebalancer.
-A Money utility class is also included for maintaining consistency across operations.
+<code>Portfolio</code>s consists of one or more <code>Investment</code>s, which are read from a CSV file and instantiated by <code>PortfolioRebalancer</code>.
+A <code>Money</code> utility class is also included for maintaining consistency across operations.

 A sample portfolio file is included under <code>resources/test-portfolio.csv</code>, although you may specify the full path to your own CSV file as the first command line parameter to PortfolioRebalancer.
 The column order is as follows: